PyLlama: a stable and versatile Python toolkit for the electromagnetic modeling of multilayered anisotropic media: Introduction

-Here, we present a handy Python toolkit named ``PyLlama'' that implements both the transfer matrix and the scattering matrix methods to compute the reflection and transmission properties of arbitrary (linear and uncorrugated) multilayered media in all possible situations.
+Here, we present a freely-available and open-source Python toolkit named ``PyLlama''~\footnote{\underline{Py}thon toolkit for mu\underline{l}ti\underline{l}ayered \underline{a}nisotropic \underline{m}edi\underline{a}} that implements both the transfer matrix and the scattering matrix methods to compute the reflection and transmission properties of arbitrary (linear and uncorrugated) multilayered media in all possible situations.
 While the transfer matrix method proves being faster, the scattering matrix method ensures numerical stability in all cases.
 PyLlama can thus deal with systems composed of an arbitrary number of layers of any thicknesses, mixing isotropic and anisotropic, absorbing and non-absorbing materials, studied at all possible incident angles and wavelengths for both linear and circular polarizations.
+Surface waves may be excited by modelling the Otto-Kretschmann configurations~\cite{sambles1991optical, Passler2017}.